Skip to main content

 Resolve sync conflicts

-Conflicts happen when Figma text layers are edited while the Ditto plugin is closed.
+Conflicts may occur when multiple users are editing text across Ditto and Figma simultaneously, or when multiple conflicting changes were made to linked instances when plugin was closed.
 When you reopen the plugin and select that text item, Ditto will flag any sync conflicts.

 1. Click Review conflict

-3. Click Update all to selected to resolve
+3. Click Update with selected text value to resolve

 If multiple different edits were made to linked text instances resulting in more than two conflicting values, you will get two additional methods to handle the conflict: unlink and split off.